Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

     - **INF**: Mod integrated into the Uranium Fever Wabbajack Installer.
     - **AEN**: Mod included but defaults to disabled.
     - **CDN**: Mod hosted on the Wabbajack server.
-    - **SQ, LQ, VLQ**: Mod disabled in Standard, Low, or Very Low Quality profiles.
+    - **SQ, LQ, VLQ, DB**: Mod disabled in Standard, Low, Very Low Quality, or Debug profiles.

 - **Application Load Error P:0000065432 - How do I fix this error?**
   - Follow the Steam PCR Users instructions in [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-).